 Ms. Blake first taught meditation in the classroom on 09/12/2001 to 80 sixth grade students in Kona, Hawaii as a response to the events of 09/11.
 Since then she has taught meditation to enhance learning, create relaxation, gain wisdom, promote health, reform society and initiate peaceful social change through deeper awareness.

 A practicing Buddhist in the Mahayana Gelugpa tradition, she has studied extensively for over a decade with her root teacher Kachen Khen RInpoche Lobzang Tsetan and His Holiness the XIV Dalai Lama.
-In 2005 she was invited to teach meditation at the Siddhartha School in Ladakh, India and has returned to teach there many times.
-She is a long time supporter of the nonprofit Siddhartha School Project which supports the school. www.siddharthaschool.org.
+In 2005 she was invited to teach meditation at the Siddhartha School in Ladakh, India and has returned to teach there many times and was a member of the non-profit's board of directors for several years.

 Listen to a radio interview on with the Godspeed Institute for Spiritual Learning where she discusses her spiritual path, Buddhism, Khen RInpoche Tsetan and the Siddhartha School.